Eurasian beaver

 Overview of the beaver’s decline

-The Eurasian beaver seems to have once been widespread across Britain.
+The Eurasian beaver was once widespread across Britain.
 Some paleontological and archaeological finds, along with written historical accounts, suggest that it was present in Scotland until the early 16th century.
+Over-hunting of the beaver, particularly for its valuable pelt, appears to have been the main cause of its extinction.

 Report a sighting